Interstate 380 (Iowa): History

 The first section of I-380 opened to traffic on September 19, 1973.
 That section connected Eastern Iowa Airport to I-80 at Coralville.
 Within three years, the Interstate had been extended into Cedar Rapids at the Cedar River.
 The bridge which crossed the river would not open until June 1979.
 By the end of 1981, I-380 was a continuous road to the Coldstream Avenue/Glass Road interchange.
 The Interstate was originally scheduled to be open by December 25, 1984, but weather delays pushed back the construction timetable.
 The last section of I-380 to be completed opened on September 12, 1985.

 In 1985, US 218 was bypassed around Iowa City and Coralville, joining I-380 at the I-80 interchange.
 US 218 to Cedar Rapids was replaced by Iowa 965.
 In the early 1990s, most of I-380 was designated as part of the Avenue of the Saints corridor, which connects Saint Louis, Missouri, to Saint Paul, Minnesota.
 Avenue of the Saints route markers were erected along the route the next year.
 In August 2001, the Avenue of the Saints in Iowa was given a single designation, Iowa 27, to facilitate following the route through the state.

+In 2019, the Iowa Department of Transportation (Iowa DOT) began reconstructing I-80/I-380 interchange from its originally designed cloverleaf interchange into a turbine interchange.
+During the construction process in March 2021, the eastbound ramps from I-80 utilized the new flyover bridges while transit from northbound US 218 to westbound I-80 required a detour via the next interchange at Forevergreen Road.
+The Iowa DOT projected frequent night closures of portions of the interchange to continue until completion of the upgrade, which was set to be completed in 2025.
+However, the project was completed well ahead of schedule in late-August 2023.